 County status: Local.
 Scattered records from across the county.
-Most recent records are largely from the eastern side, especially woodland along the northeast border of the county near Middletown where the species can be quite common.
+Most frequent along the east border of the county, where the species can be quite common (e.g. around Middletown).
 Also occurs in the Dyfi Forest at the western edge of the county.
-A photo may be useful to confirm records from outside these areas.
+In recent years, the species has become more common, appearing to recolonise some of its historic range towards the centre of the county.